qvsinh/codeigniter_hmvc_kickstart/README.md

         $this->template->view('auth/vlogin');
         $this->template->view('module_name/view_file_name_with_no_extension');

-7. SQL should be in clear, easy to read
+7. SQL should be in clear, easy to read and understand
     Ex:

         $sql = "SELECT *